BrianJConway/CS480_Graphics/README.md

 ## PA5: Assimp Model Loader
 This is a model loader that uses Assimp to load in .obj files.
 It loads the model data from a file, randomizes the colors of each vertex, then slowly rotates the model.
 To run this project ```cd PA5``` then follow the instructions in the README.md.

+## PA6: Assimp Model Loader with textures
+This is a model loader that uses Assimp to load in .obj files with textures.
+It loads the model data from a file, applies its specified texture, then slowly rotates the model.
+To run this project ```cd PA6``` then follow the instructions in the README.md.